Graduate Program in International Development & Service

 - Valid Passport.
 U.S. applicants must have a passport that is valid for at least six months BEYOND THE END DATE of your last term abroad.
 If you do not have a passport, apply immediately.

 The Graduate Record Exam (GRE) is NOT required for admission.
-The published deadline for a fall start is August 1.
-The published deadline for a spring start is December 1.

 In addition to the requirements previously listed, international students must report a passing score of an English proficiency test and other pertinent information.